45 Pumpkin Decorating Projects

 Go all-out for a party with imaginative displays of pumpkin-inspired fall decorations.
 The next slides show how to craft the projects shown at left and other pumpkin party creations that will impress your guests.

 Miniature Baby Boo, Jack-Be-Little and Sweetie Pie pumpkins become perfect candleholders when hollowed out for votives.
 We used old pitchforks, rake heads and an antique apple picker as simple wall sconces.
-(Safety note: Never leave burning candles unattended.)
+(Note: Never leave burning candles unattended; if you prefer, substitute battery-powered candles for safety.)

 Painted leaf art

-To put your painting in the spotlight, add painted designs to unusual squash or pumpkin cultivars, like this striking blue-green Jarrahdale pumpkin.
+Painted designs put the spotlight on your unusual squash or pumpkin cultivars, like this striking blue-green Jarrahdale pumpkin.

 Like working with a three-dimensional quilt, you can mix and match cut shapes from different-colored pumpkins for a custom look.
 At left, orange squares make a checkerboard pattern in a white Lumina pumpkin.